MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/remove-validation-contact.md

   - dyn365-customerservice
 ---

-# Remove association between contact and customer for cases in Customer Service
+# Remove validation on contact and customer for cases in Customer Service

 ## Introduction

-When you create or update a case record for a customer and contact, out of the box, the contact record must be associated with the customer.
-However, based on your business requirements, you might need to select a contact record that is not associated with the customer record.
+When you create or update a case record for a customer and contact, out of the box, the contact record must be associated with the customer record.
+However, based on your business requirements, you might need to select a contact record that doesn't belong to the customer organization.
 You can customize the case form to remove the form validation to meet your business needs.

-## Remove the association between contact and customer for a case
+## Remove the validation on contact and customer for a case

-Perform the following steps to disable validation and remove the association between contacts and customers:
+Perform the following steps to disable the validation on contacts and customers:

 1. Go to the [Power Apps](https://make.powerapps.com) portal.
 2. Select the required environment, select **Solutions** in the left pane.
 3. On the **Solutions** page, select Default Solution.
 4. On the top right, select All, and then select Environment variable in the list.
 5. Select the ellipses for msdyn_IncidentShouldValidatePrimaryContact, and then select Edit.
 6. On the flyout menu that appears, select **New value**, enter the number **0**, and select **Save**.

-Now, when creating or updating a case, the agents can select contacts who are not part of the customer organization.
+Now, when agents are creating or updating a case, they can select contacts who are not part of the customer organization.

 ### See also